WukLab/Mira/README.md

 ## 🚧 UNDER CONSTRUCTION 🚧

 This repo is still under construction as we are moving our runtime from `runtime/libcommon` to `runtime/libcommon2`.
-Please check back later for completed features and documnets.
+Please check back later for completed features and documents.

 ## System Setup